johnsogade/CUDAatScaleForTheEnterpriseCourseProject/src/README.md

-# filterNPP - Box Filter with NPP
+# filterNPP - Box and Gauss Border Controlled Filters with NPP

 ## Description